apache/cassandra-harry/README.md

   * every operation model _thinks_ should be invisible, has to be invisible
   * every operation model doesn't know the state of (i.e., it is still in-flight) can be _either_ visible _invisible_
-  * there can be no state in the database model is not aware of (in other words, we either can _explain_ how a row came to be, or we conclude that the row is erroneous)
+  * there can be no state in the database that model is not aware of (in other words, we either can _explain_ how a row came to be, or we conclude that the row is erroneous)